aosabook/500lines/event-driven-web-server/writeup.md

 And that's it.

 Because this is the total of the basic protocol, many minimal servers take the thread-per-request approach.
 That is, for each incoming request, spin up a thread to do the work of parse/figure-out-what-to-do-about-it/send-response, and spin it down when it's done.
-The idea is that since each of these connections is very short lived, that won't start up too many threads at once, and it'll let you simplify a lot of the implementation.
+The idea is that since each of these connections is very short lived, that won't start too many threads at once, and it'll let you simplify a lot of the implementation.
 Specifically, it lets you program as though there were only one connection present at any given time, and it lets you do things like kill orphaned connections just by killing the corresponding thread and letting the garbage collector do its job.

 There's a couple of things missing in this description though.
 First, as described, there's no mechanism for a server to send updates to a client without that client specifically requesting them.
 Second, there's no identity mechanism, which you need in order to confidently assert that a number of requests come from the same client (or, from the client perspective, to make sure you're making a request from the server you think you're talking to).
 We won't be solving the second problem in the space of this write-up; a full session implementation would nudge us up to ~560 lines of code, and we've got a hard limit of 500.
 If you'd like to take a look, feel free peek at the full implementation of `:house` [at its github](https://github.com/Inaimathi/house).

-The first problem is interesting though.
-It's interesting if you've ever wanted to put together multi-user web-applications for whatever reason, and as I noted in the opener, that's exactly what I'm doing.
+The first problem is interesting by itself, though.
+It's particularly interesting if you've ever wanted to put together multi-user web-applications for whatever reason, and as I noted in the opener, that's exactly what I'm doing.
 In my case, we've got two or more people all interacting with the same virtual tabletop.
 And we want each player to know about any other players moves as soon as they happen, rather than only getting notifications when their own move is made.
 This means we can't naively rely on the request/response structure I outlined earlier; we need the server to push messages down to clients.
 Here are our options for doing that in `HTTP`-land:

 ##### Comet/Longpoll